+Pandemic Risk

-Pandemic Risk - As school boards have not yet resumed regular operations during the pandemic, resources needed to support staff and students will not be fully quantifiable until the fall.
+As school boards have not yet resumed regular operations during the pandemic, resources needed to support staff and students will not be fully quantifiable until the fall.
 Areas of risk for the Board are as follows:

-- Revenue Decreases Depending on how the pandemic evolves, revenues related to permits, cafeteria sales, leases, international visa students, childcare, Extended Day Programs and community programs may be impacted further than the current forecasts. - Staffing Costs if more staff are required, this will cause additional pressure if it exceeds the levels planned for in this budget. - Operating Expenses items such as PPE and cleaning supplies are forecasted based on staff's best estimates.
-If additional resources for staff and students are required it will impact the TDSB's budget. - Additional costs may be projected if there is an increase in infection levels and if there are extended school or system closures.
+Revenue Decreases - Depending on how the pandemic evolves, We have estimated revenues related to permits, cafeteria sales, leases, international that the following visa students, childcare, Extended Day Programs and revenues could community programs may be impacted further than the current further decrease by the amounts listed in forecasts. the ranges below: Interest income: \$2.5M to \$4M.
+International Students: \$1M to \$2M Permits and Pools: \$2M to \$5M Childcare and EDP: \$0.5M to \$2M Cafeterias: \$1M to \$3M Staffing Costs - if more staff are required, this will cause It is difficult to additional pressure if it exceeds the levels planned for in this determine the level budget. of risk until a decision of staff required is made, and if additional funding is provided by the Ministry.
+Operating Expenses - items such as PPE and cleaning supplies are forecasted based on staff's best estimates.
+If additional resources for staff and students are required, it will impact the TDSB's budget.
+The financial risk could be between \$2M to \$10M, depending on the impact of the pandemic Additional costs may be projected if there is an increase in infection levels and if there are extended school or system closures.
+The amount is not determinable